wygulmage/after-sundown/monsters.md

 S: 8 A: 3 I: 3 L: 1 W: 5 C: 1
 Skills: Artisan 1; Athletics 5; Combat 3; Perception 2; Rigging 3 (Water); Stealth 2; Survival 4

-A Chimera has an Astral power source and a Continuous power schedule.[list]**Chimera Starting Powers**
+A Chimera has an Astral power source and a Continuous power schedule.**Chimera Starting Powers**

 - Core Discipline: Trail of Tears -
 * Curse of Failure (Trail of Tears)